-Ray finished his second Master’s degree in the Arts Administration program at Columbia University, where he was focusing on arts, media, entertainment business; cultural policy; and copyright law.
-Ray believes professional artists need to understand both how to perform and how to market their works.
-Ray has also worked at Jazz at the Lincoln Center and at the Museum of Modern Art.
-He is currently working in the Office of Institutional Research and Assessment/Graduate Studies at Berklee College of Music and pursuing his Doctor of Education degree in Higher Education Administration at Northeastern University, Boston, MA.
+Soul finished his second Master’s degree in the Arts Administration program at Columbia University, where he was focusing on arts, media, entertainment business; cultural policy; and copyright law.
+Soul believes professional artists need to understand both how to perform and how to market their works.
+Soul has also worked at Jazz at the Lincoln Center and at the Museum of Modern Art.
+He is currently working as an assistant director for the Global Initiative at Berklee College of Music and pursuing his Doctor of Education degree in Higher Education Administration at Northeastern University, Boston, MA.

 Ray Soul's last name is an actual Korean last name "薛", meaning wormwood.

 Ray was nominated for a Latin Grammy award in 2011 through a project called "Yeahwon."